People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

-According to the National Institute of Health, early symptoms of Type 2 diabetes include increased thirst, increased urination, hunger, fatigue and more frequent or slow to heal infections, such as bladder, kidney and skin infections.
+According to the National Institutes of Health, early symptoms of Type 2 diabetes include increased thirst, increased urination, hunger, fatigue and more frequent or slow to heal infections, such as bladder, kidney and skin infections.
 Some people with the condition do not experience symptoms for many years.

 After many years, Type 2 diabetes can lead to serious health issues, including eye problems and blindness, nerve damage that causes pain, tingling and numbness, kidney damage and poor blood flow to the legs and feet, the NIH says.

 "Glucose can be toxic to blood vessels," Sood said, and damage to blood vessels over time is what causes some of these serious symptoms.